-When singing, rapping or saying lyrics which have “P” sounds or “B” sounds, blasts of pressured air are expelled from your mouth into the microphone causing an unwanted sound called a pop.
+When singing, rapping or saying lyrics which have “P” or “B” sounds, blasts of pressured air are expelled from your mouth into the microphone causing an unwanted sound called a pop.
 If you say the word “pop” into your palm you will even be able to feel it.

 There are also a number of tips online you can try including using an elastic band and a pencil.
 Singing “off-axis”, or not directly into the microphone, is the simplest way to avoid these unwanted sounds, so that air shots don’t hit the microphone directly.

-Find Hot Beats
+Explore Hot Beats